Marston Vale line: Operation

+Passenger services are operated by London Northwestern Railway (LNR).
+An hourly service operates in each direction Monday–Saturday.

 The line is part of the Network Rail Strategic Route 18, SRS 18.12 and is classified as a rural line.

-Passenger services are operated by West Midlands Trains, using two-car class 230 units.

-An hourly service operates in each direction Monday–Saturday.

-It is one of a number of British Railways that is covered by a Community Rail Partnership, in this case known as the Marston Vale Community Rail Partnership.
+It is one of a number of British railway lines that is covered by a Community Rail Partnership, in this case known as the Marston Vale Community Rail Partnership.
 Like other Community Rail Partnerships around the country, the Partnership aims to increase use of the line by getting local people involved with their local line.
 They do this by various means, such as holding community events, running special train services, and publicising the line locally.